clarenceb/aro4x-demo/TLS.md

 Pre-requisites
 --------------

-* You'll need to own a domain and have a access to DNS to create A/TXT records for that domain
+* You'll need to own a domain and have a access to DNS (public or private zone) to create A/TXT records for that domain
 * You'll need CA signed certificate and private key (e.g. wildcard domain) - you can use Let's encrypt to test this out with free certs

 [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/certificates/certificate-scenarios) can help to automate issuance and renewal or certificates for production environments.